xinbr/xinbr.github.io/_pages/cv.md

 * **Heterogeneous ice nucleation of salt solution in porous media** (Taking the Lead, Oct.
 2022 - Oct.
 2023).
    * **Physical mechanism for freezing temperature depression:** Heterogeneous ice nucleation (HIN) is identified as the primaily mechanism for freezing of pore solution, as evidenced by the observation that the freezing temperature decreases with the decreasing solid–liquid interfacial areas, regardless of pore diameter and pore solution volume.
    * **Classical nucleation theory (CNT) for freezing:** We have proposed a modified CNT model for the freezing behavior of pore solutions, demonstrating excellent performance in capturing experimental data across various pore solution concentrations, achieving high R-values exceeding 0.92 for all salts.

   <div style="text-align: center;">
   <img src="../images/pore.PNG" alt="SubstrateEffect1" title="Sample" width="1000" />

 * **Structural evolution of ice crystals in soils: Scanning synchrotron WAXC/SAXS studies** (Taking the Lead, Dec.
 2023 - Present).
    * **High-energy particle scattering experiments:** We have conducted wide-angle and small-angle X-ray scattering in _Shanghai Synchrotron Radiation Facility_ to investigate ice structure and pore structure in variably saturated soils.
    * **High-energy particle scattering experiments:** Two distinct forms of ice in clay soils, hexagonal Ih and cubic Ic, are identified using WAXS, while changes in pore structure are simultaneously measured down to the nanoscale (~ 2 nm) via SAXS.

 * **Infrared Spectroscopy for Detecting Water/water Structure and Content in Soil** (Participating in, Jan.
 2024 ~ Present).

 * **Regulating cascading freezing by water nanofilm thickness** (Participating in, Jun.
 2021 - Feb.
 2023)
+   * **Cascading freezing:* *We reports a novel mechanism underlying the peculiar cascading freezing of multiple supercooled droplets on surfaces.
+The water nanofilm acts as a freezing transmitter, facilitating ice crystal propagation across independent water droplets

   <div style="text-align: center;">
   <img src="../images/xray.png" alt="SubstrateEffect1" title="Sample" width="1000" />